Davis Webb: California

-On January 27, 2016, Webb announced his intention to transfer to the University of Colorado Boulder.
-At the time of the announcement, Webb was still enrolled at Texas Tech and was nine credit hours short of finishing his degree requirements.
-After finishing his degree requirements and graduating from Texas Tech, Webb planned to be in Colorado for the first summer session.
-In late May, Webb revealed that he would be transferring to the University of California, Berkeley, instead of Colorado.
-On May 25, 2016, California Golden Bears head coach Sonny Dykes announced that Webb had signed a financial aid agreement and was officially enrolled.
-As a graduate transfer, he was eligible to play immediately.
+Webb announced his intention to transfer to the University of Colorado Boulder, on January 27, 2016.
+Webb still was enrolled at Texas Tech and, he was nine credit hours short of finishing his degree requirements, at the time of the announcement.
+Webb planned to be in Colorado for the first summer session, after finishing his degree requirements and graduating from Texas Tech.
+Webb revealed in late May that he was going to be transferring to the University of California, Berkeley, instead of Colorado.
+California Golden Bears head coach Sonny Dykes announced on May 25, 2016, that Webb had signed a financial aid agreement and that he was enrolled officially.
+He was eligible to play immediately as a graduate transfer.

-In his one season at California, Webb completed 382 of 620 passes (62%) for 4295 yards, 37 touchdowns and 12 interceptions for a 135.63 QBR.
+Webb completed 382 of 620 passes (62%) for 4295 yards, 37 touchdowns and 12 interceptions for a 135.63 QBR, in one season at California.
 He set school single-season records for passing attempts, completions and total plays while tying three other school records, including total touchdowns [43 (37 passing, 6 rushing)], and 300-yard passing games (10).
-In 2016, he was named the Golden Bear's Season MVP and won the Reese's Senior Bowl MVP award.
-Webb was also nominated to the College Football All-America Team, and was a semi-finalist for both the Davey O'Brien National Quarterback Award and the Earl Campbell Tyler Rose Award, as well as an honorable mention All-Pac-12 choice of the league's coaches and the Pac-12 Newcomer of the Year.
+He was named the Golden Bears' Season MVP and won the Reese's Senior Bowl MVP award in 2016.
+Webb was also nominated to the College Football All-America Team, and was a semi-finalist for both the Davey O'Brien National Quarterback Award and the Earl Campbell Tyler Rose Award, as well as an honorable mention All-Pac-12 Conference choice of the league's coaches and the Pac-12 Newcomer of the Year.
 Webb was also in the final 15 for the Johnny Unitas Golden Arm Award.